Search This Blog

 Venetian Fete

 In the 1880s the tradition of finishing the regatta with an evening parade of illuminated boats or "Venetian Fete" was started with prizes for the best dressed launch and punt respectively.
-The idea was Charles Miller Foottits and it soon caught on with regattas up and down the Thames.
+The idea was that of Charles Miller Foottit and it soon caught on with regattas up and down the Thames.
 The bridge was decorated with colour lamps and often motifs such as stars and crowns, with cheerful abandon of fears of the bridges strength or safety concerns for the milling crowds.
 The households along the river got into the spirit as did the Complete Angler and the Rowing Club HQ when that arrived.
 Japanese lanterns were made full use of as were fireworks at the end of the evening.
 Descriptions of the decorated boats make you wish some photos have survived of their amazing creations.
 Among my favourite are a punt with a iceberg and polar bear, a pagoda with attendants in Japanese attire and a fire breathing dragon.
 Some of those in the Thames procession also let off fireworks from their vessels, as did some the riverside residents.
 It sounds like a recipe for disaster but there never seems to have been any injuries from so many fireworks whizzing about at once.
 The official fireworks display was the last event and the highlight was always the spelling out of some slogan such as "Success to Marlow Regatta" and the most used of all - "Good Old Marlow".

 Ungentlemanly Behaviour